Complete guide to RESTful API architecture, HTTP methods, and modern web service implementation

-REST (REpresentational State Transfer) is an architecture principle where web services are viewed as resources uniquely identified by URLs.
-The key characteristic of RESTful Web services is the explicit use of HTTP methods to denote different operations.
+REST (Representational State Transfer) is an architectural principle where web services are viewed as resources uniquely identified by URLs.
+The key characteristic of RESTful web services is the explicit use of HTTP methods to denote different operations.

 Retrieve a resource